B. B. King: 1949–2005

-King's recording contract was followed by tours across the United States, with performances in major theatres in cities such as Washington, D.C., Chicago, Los Angeles, Detroit, and St. Louis, as well as numerous gigs in small clubs and juke joints of the southern United States.
+King supported his recordings by touring across the United States with performances in major theaters in cities such as Washington, D.C., Chicago, Los Angeles, Detroit, and St. Louis, as well as numerous gigs in small clubs and juke joints in the southern United States.
 During one show in Twist, Arkansas, a brawl broke out between two men and caused a fire.
-He evacuated with the rest of the crowd but returned to retrieve his guitar.
-He said he later discovered that the two men were fighting over a woman named Lucille.
-He named the guitar Lucille as a reminder not to fight over women or run into any more burning buildings.
+He left the building with the rest of the crowd but ran back in to get his guitar.
+He said he later learned that the two men were fighting over a woman named Lucille.
+He named the guitar Lucille as a reminder not to fight over women, or run into any more burning buildings.

-Following his first Billboard Rhythm and Blues charted number one, "3 O'Clock Blues" (February 1952), B.B.
-King became one of the most important names in R&B music in the 1950s, amassing an impressive list of hits including "You Know I Love You", "Woke Up This Morning", "Please Love Me", "When My Heart Beats Like a Hammer", "Whole Lotta Love", "You Upset Me Baby", "Every Day I Have the Blues", "Sneakin' Around", "Ten Long Years", "Bad Luck", "Sweet Little Angel", "On My Word of Honor", and "Please Accept My Love".
+Following his first Billboard Rhythm and Blues charted number one, "3 O'Clock Blues" (February 1952), King became one of the most important names in R&B music in the 1950s, amassing an impressive list of hits including "You Know I Love You", "Woke Up This Morning", "Please Love Me", "When My Heart Beats Like a Hammer", "Whole Lotta' Love", "You Upset Me Baby", "Every Day I Have the Blues", "Sneakin' Around", "Ten Long Years", "Bad Luck", "Sweet Little Angel", "On My Word of Honor", and "Please Accept My Love".
 This led to a significant increase in his weekly earnings, from about $85 to $2,500, with appearances at major venues such as the Howard Theater in Washington and the Apollo in New York, as well as touring the "Chitlin' Circuit".
 1956 became a record-breaking year, with 342 concerts booked and three recording sessions.
 That same year he founded his own record label, Blues Boys Kingdom, with headquarters at Beale Street in Memphis.
 There, among other projects, he was a producer for artists such as Millard Lee and Levi Seabury.
 In 1962, King signed to ABC-Paramount Records, which was later absorbed into MCA Records (which itself was later absorbed into Geffen Records).
 In November 1964, King recorded the Live at the Regal album at the Regal Theater.
 King later said that Regal Live "is considered by some the best recording I've ever had ... that particular day in Chicago everything came together."